abmt-community/esp32_nodes/readme.rst

 echo
 ----
 Starts an UDP and a TCP server on port 12345 and replies every received message.
-Also UART echo can be enables by uncommenting nodes.
+Also UART echo can be enabled by uncommenting nodes.

 http_led
 --------